gogrow-dev/warped/README.md

 ### Controllers

-The `Boosted::Controllers` module defines four concerns that can be included in a controller to provide additional functionality:
+The `Boosted::Controllers` module defines five concerns that can be included in a controller to provide additional functionality:
 - [Boosted::Controllers::Filterable](#boostedcontrollersfilterable)
 - [Boosted::Controllers::Searchable](#boostedcontrollersearchable)
 - [Boosted::Controllers::Sortable](#boostedcontrollerssortable)